rapid7/metasploit-framework/documentation/modules/payload/osx/x64/meterpreter/reverse_tcp.md

 osx/x64/meterpreter_reverse_tcp is similar to the linux meterpreter, but built for OSX.
-It allows you to remotely take over the compromised system, having control of the file system, webcam, screenshot and microphone, and collect sensitive information such as credentials using post modules, etc.
+It allows you to remotely take over the compromised system, having control of the file system, webcam, microphone, screenshot and collect sensitive information such as credentials using post modules, etc.

 ## Vulnerable Application